 Oswegoland Park District Safety Council

-The mission of the Oswegoland Park District Safety Council is to create a safe and healthy environment for our employees and the community by:
+The mission of the Oswegoland Park District Safety Council is to provide a safe and healthy environment for our employees and the community, while upholding the values of the Oswegoland Park District, by:

 - Promoting communication in an atmosphere of honesty, trust, and respect

 - Presenting proposals to supervisors and department heads